-Freemasonry is one of the largest donors to charitable causes in Great Britain.
-Second only to the National Lottery, Freemasons donate an average of £30 million to good causes annually, through its four charitable foundations as well as to non-Masonic charities and international disaster funds.
+Freemasonry is one of the largest donors to charity in Great Britain, donating on average £30 million each year to good causes.
+Freemasons do this through their four charitable foundations, as well as making significant donations to non-Masonic charities and international disaster funds.

 The three Great Principles by which we stand are Brotherly Love, Relief, and Truth.
 Freemasons are taught to practice charity and to care, not only for their own, but also for the community as a whole – both by charitable giving, and by voluntary efforts and works as individuals.